 Educational Enrichment Activities offered by the Center for the Study of Inflammatory Bowel Disease

-The CSIBD supports a weekly seminar series presented by investigators within the Boston area research community as well as from other national and international institutions.
+The CSIBD supports seminar series presented by investigators within the Boston area research community as well as from other national and international institutions.
 In conjunction with their seminar, speakers from outside the Boston area typically spend one to two days at the Center offering the opportunity for Center investigators to meet with them to discuss research interests.
-Over the past 21 years, CSIBD investigators have held a monthly work-in-progress seminar in which young investigators or postdoctoral fellows discuss ongoing IBD-related research progress.
+Over the past 24 years, CSIBD investigators have held a monthly IBD seminar in which young investigators or postdoctoral fellows discuss ongoing IBD-related research progress.
 These highly interactive sessions have provided invaluable input to investigators in guiding future work and have stimulated many new collaborations.

 The CSIBD Enrichment Program has a history of facilitating the exchange of information between the various CSIBD-affiliated institutions through a series of special seminars designed to promote collaboration across institutions.